HowardZHY/mc-sandpaper-test/README.md

 	<img width="400" src="sandpaper.svg">
 </div>

-# Don't use it with some other Forge mods it crashes in SinglePlayer with tickEntities

 Sandpaper is a free and open-source optimization mod for the Minecraft client that improves frame rates, reduces micro-stutter, and fixes graphical issues in Minecraft.

 ![Minecraft rendering graph](graph.png)